 A course designed for students who wish to improve their personal physical fitness.
 Activities in the course will provide the student with the opportunity to develop physical strength, cardiovascular endurance, and flexibility.
+The student will have the opportunity to be certified in ARC/Adult CPR.
 Motivational materials provided by the instructor will be included in this study so that students can assess and select future fitness activities.

-PE Aerobics I descende and analysis and applications
+PE 12002 Aerobics I

-The purpose of this course is to provide an understanding and personal appreciation of the relationship of physical activity and fitness to health so that the individual will select an appropriate personal lifestyle for optimal life-long health and well being.
+The purpose of this course is to provide an understanding and personal appreciation of the relationship of physical activity and fitness to health so that the individual will select an appropriate personal lifestyle for optimal lifelong health and well being.
 The course is a conditioning class consisting of physical fitness tests, weight room activities, and cardiovascular conditioning.
 Emphasis upon self-improvement as related to fitness, conditioning, strength development, weight loss or gain, and decreasing or increasing body measurements.